Is Etsy a legit website?

 Some fraudsters on Etsy encourage buyers to make payment for a purchase off-platform, using Venmo, cryptocurrency, or gift cards, for example.
 They may even offer a discount to do so.
 Regardless of what they say, do not pay for goods on Etsy using a payment platform that the company doesn’t approve.
 Etsy prohibits off-platform payments because they leave buyers unprotected in the event of a scam.

-Purchases made using Etsy Payments are covered by the Etsy Purchase Protection program, qualifying buyers who have been scammed to refunds.
-But Etsy can’t track or verify the legitimacy of payments made off-platform, leaving scam victims with potentially no way to dispute fraudulent transactions or claim refunds.
+Purchases made using Etsy Payments are covered by the Etsy Purchase Protection program, but this typically only applies when purchases are completed through Etsy’s official payment system.
+If a seller asks you to pay outside the platform, you may be left with no way to dispute fraudulent transactions or claim refunds.

 How to protect against alternate payment scams on Etsy: Always use Etsy’s built-in payment options so your purchase is traceable and covered by the Etsy Purchase Protection program.